kiegroup/container-builder/README.md

 ## How does it work?

-Without going into many details, Camel-K has basically two phases of their build, which I call "Project Assemble" and "Image Build".
+Camel-K has basically two phases of their build, which are "Project Assemble" and "Image Build".
 In this first phase, Camel-K reads the Route configuration, assemble the Maven project and run the project build.
 Then it takes the Java application and build into an image.

-Camel-K has this concept of "Environment Platform" that based on the type of cluster which is running, can pick the right build feature.
+Camel-K has this concept of "Environment Platform" that is based on the type of cluster in use, so it can pick the right build feature.
 For example, source to image on OpenShift clusters or Kaniko on Kubernetes.

 Kogito might use this first phase to assemble a specific application based on the sources pushed to the cluster.
-For example, Serverless Workflow projects can have a slightly different setup than DMN/Decisions one.

-For simplicity, I skipped the first phase and assembled the project on a "builder image" for Serverless Workflow projects.
+For simplicity, we skipped this first phase and assembled the project on a "builder image" for Serverless Workflow projects.
 You can see a [draft for this image here](https://github.com/kiegroup/kogito-images/pull/1322).

 This base builder image does the project assembling "ahead of time", so there's no need to run this phase like Camel-K does.